Skydebanehaven

-Skydebanehaven (English 'The Shooting Range Gardens') is a small public park in the heart of the Vesterbro district of Copenhagen, Denmark.
+Skydebanehaven (in English, 'The Shooting Range Gardens') is a small public park in the heart of the Vesterbro district of Copenhagen, Denmark.
 Its name refers to the former shooting range of the Royal Copenhagen Shooting Society which used to be located on the site.
 The most distinctive feature of the park is the Neo-Gothic Shooting Range Wall which was constructed in 1887 to shield traffic on Istedgade from stray bullets.
 The other end of the park is bounded by the rear of the former headquarters of the Shooting Society, a Neoclassical mansion which has more recently housed the Museum of Copenhagen.

 Access to the park is either through a small gate in the Shooting Range Wall, through an unassuming gate next to Absalonsgade 14 (off Vesterbrogade), or a third gate at the northeastern and of Matthæusgade.
 The section of the park located closest to Istedgade is occupied by a public playground.
 The Vesterbrogade end of the park is dominated by lawns and flower beds.